wordofwarning/wordofwarning.org/current/2013-poolside/index.md

 Previously at 'Poolside: a hunting party leading a charge and visceral experiments with butter and treacle; slow-dances in the lifts and singing in the toilets; mermaids in the cupboards and bucket-dancing in the stairwells.

-Drop-in for ten minutes or stay throughout — a free day-out for the curious with twenty-five works, featuring artists (subject to change):
+Drop-in for ten minutes or stay for the full five hours — a free day-out for the curious with twenty-five new works, featuring (subject to change):

 **Saturday 13 April, from 12noon to 5pm**
 A Bottle Top Productions | Fiona Anderson | Lindsay Bennett | David Bethell | Megan Clark-Bagnall | Jack Coverdale | Façade Theatre | Frances-Kay | Rachel Gomme | Kitty Graham | Sarah Grainger-Jones | Martin Hamblen | Lara Haworth & Lucy Hayhoe | Michelle Man & Lauren McGowan | Sophie Nathan | Julieann O'Malley | Louise Orwin | Paper People Theatre | Xristina Penna + aswespeakproject | PGB | Rebekka Platt | Rosanne Robertson | Moreno Solinas | Sarah Spanton / Waymarking | Sam Treadaway